 Our philosophy group meet once a fortnight, typically on a Tuesday afternoon at 2pm - 4pm.
 We originally held our meetings in Harbour House.
 In late 2018, Sue said our group has been in flux and as a result it has become less formal.
 We decided to hold our meetings at a member's house every 2 weeks when possible.

-Now, in March 2019, Sue has retired as Coordinator and handed over to Fran.
+In March 2019 Sue retired as leader and handed over to Fran.

 We usually have around 8-10 people in the group, making for great discussion and discourse.
 The evidence for that can be seen by clicking on the link to our Philosophy Reports page on the right here.